 Britain, outside the EU, will become more important than before.
-So claims Trump’s former National Security Adviser John Bolton.16 December 2020
+So claims the former US National Security Adviser John Bolton.16 December 2020

-President Trump’s former national security adviser John Bolton has urged Britain to push ahead with negotiations for a trade deal even before Joe Biden takes office in late January as US President.
-He said that withdrawal from the European Union, whether with or without a UK-EU trade deal,will actually help ensure that Britain’s role in world strategic affairs is ‘much more important than before’.
+The former former US national security adviser John Bolton has urged Britain to push ahead with negotiations for a trade deal even before Joe Biden takes office as President in late January.
+He said that withdrawal from the European Union, whether with or without a UK-EU trade deal,will actually help ensure that Britain’s role in world strategic affairs and is ‘much more important than before’.

 Via zoom he told a think-tank, the Henry Jackson Society, that Britain was well positioned to ‘step up its role in NATO’.